kids

 Birthday:

-Name a movie you would like to recommend:
+Name a movie you would like

-Name a book you read this summer:
+Name a book you would like to recommend.

 What kind of pets do you have?
 (What kind of pet would you like to have?):